Facebook real-name policy controversy: Compromise to protect those with special circumstances

 On December 15, 2015, Facebook announced in a press release that it would be providing a compromise to its real name policy after protests from groups such as the gay/lesbian community and abuse victims.
 The site is developing a protocol that will allow members to provide specifics as to their "special circumstance" or "unique situation" with a request to use pseudonyms, subject to verification of their true identities.
 At that time, this was already being tested in the U.S. Product manager Todd Gage and vice president of global operations Justin Osofsky also promised a new method for reducing the number of members who must go through ID verification while ensuring the safety of others on Facebook.
 The fake name reporting procedure will also be modified, forcing anyone who makes such an allegation to provide specifics that would be investigated and giving the accused individual time to dispute the allegation.
-When a Facebook user gets a Support Inbox message stating that they must provide identification, there is now a checkbox that let's them check off several circumstances (including ethnic member, transgender, physically threatened/stalked).
-However, many users have reported that this is just for show, and such special circumstances are repeatedly ignored, rendering their policy statement as nothing more than public relations.
+When a Facebook user gets a Support Inbox message stating that they must provide identification, there is now a checkbox that lets them check off several circumstances (including ethnic member, transgender, physically threatened/stalked).
+However, many users have reported that this is just for show, and such special circumstances are repeatedly ignored, rendering Facebook's policy statement nothing more than public relations.

 This measure was criticized by the Electronic Frontier Foundation, who pointed out that it forces the most vulnerable users to reveal intimate details of their personal lives.